memfault/interrupt/_posts/2023-11-01-october-2023-roundup.md

 Team Memfault would be thrilled to host you on Thursday, November 16th for food, beer, and to talk firmware!
 Come hang out with team members from the Boston office and make new connections with local embedded engineers.
 Get your free ticket [here](https://go.memfault.com/boston-firmware-meetup-q42023).

 - [**San Diego Firmware Meetup by Memfault (November 29)**](https://go.memfault.com/sandiego-firmware-meetup-q42023)<br>
-On Wednesday, November 29th Team Memfault is hosting the next San Diego Firmware Meetup which will include technical talks, demos, and networking over food & drinks!
+Join Team Memfault on Wednesday, November 29th at the San Diego Firmware Meetup, which will include technical talks, demos, and networking over food & drinks!
 Whether you’re a seasoned engineer or just starting out in the field, come connect with like-minded individuals.
 Register for your [free ticket](https://go.memfault.com/sandiego-firmware-meetup-q42023).

 - [**Connectivity Standards Alliance Members Meeting | Geneva, Switzerland (November 13-16)**](https://csa-iot.org/event/alliance-member-meeting-geneva-switzerland/)<br>
 Are you a member of the Connectivity Standards Alliance?
-We'll be at the Members Meeting in Geneva with a tabletop exhibition that you can swing by for an interactive demo and neat swag - [come say hi](https://csa-iot.org/event/alliance-member-meeting-geneva-switzerland/))!
+We'll be at the Members Meeting in Geneva from November 13-16 with a tabletop exhibition that you can swing by for an interactive demo and neat swag - [come say hi](https://csa-iot.org/event/alliance-member-meeting-geneva-switzerland/))!